Funded places available for January 2023 start

 Single modules for CPD

 Available.
 Register as an associate student to study single modules in areas of interest.
-Contact Dr Anthony Schrag for further information.
+Contact Dr Anthony Schrag for more information.

-While the course does not require a formal placement, we do require students to take up industry-based learning positions to assist their learning and to put theory into practice.
-These opportunities are offered by many of the world-famous organisations that are based in Edinburgh (eg the Edinburgh International Festival or the International Film Festival).
-Although we support students to find opportunities, you are required to secure your own arrangements in line with your personal interests.
-As we are in Edinburgh, the world’s first and best Festival City, there are no end of opportunities in this regards, and we are well regarded by our industry peers: many of our alumni work in these organisations now and advocate for us.
-If you are already working in the sector, you can use your existing employment as the site for your industry-based learning.
+We require students to take up industry-based learning opportunities where they can put theory into practice.
+Although we support students to find opportunities, you are responsible for securing your own arrangements in line with your personal interests.
+We have numerous connections across a wide variety of organisations and we are particularly well considered by our industry peers in the cultural sector.
+If you are already working in the sector, you can use your existing employment as the location for your industry based-learning.

 A UK honours degree or equivalent OR significant work experience in cultural organisations or festivals.